xingzhou/containercafe/proxy/README.md

 **NOTE**: All default config options are defined in the [Dockerfile](dockerize/Dockerfile), and can be overridden using the docker -e option on [startup](rundocker.sh)

+## Running Test Scripts
+There are 2 type of tests:

+* test scripts for proxy running as a container [proxy-test-container/README.md](proxy-test-container/README.md)

+* test scripts for proxy running as a standalone script [proxy-test/README.md](proxy-test/README.md)

 ## Hints and Troubleshooting Errors